turtlesec-no/turtlesec-no.github.io/_posts/2020-11-23-insecure-cpp.md

 * __Fuzzing and Sanitizers__: How to use tools like Address Sanitizer and fuzzers like AFL/libFuzzer to find and fix security vulnerabilities.
-Here you will use fuzzing to find the Heartbleed vulnerability in OpenSSL and fix it.
+Here you will use fuzzing to find the Heartbleed vulnerability in OpenSSL.
+You will also be tasked with fixing Heartbleed, and then reviewing the fix that was shipped at the time, to get a realistic impression of how difficult it can be to analyze and fix vulnerabilities in real life scenarios.
 * __Exploiting Buffer Overflows with Custom Exploit Shellcode__: How to exploit buffer overflows and execute arbitrary code, and the mitigations that can help prevent it from happening.
 Here you will exploit a program with your own custom shellcode.